Autism Assessments

 Following your direct appointments, the team will meet to discuss and review all information gathered, alongside the diagnostic criteria for autism (Diagnostic Statistical Manual, 5 DSM 5) to consider your information and whether this aligns with autistic experience.
 This team comprises of least 2 professionals from 2 different professional backgrounds (Clinical Psychologist and Speech and Language Therapist).

-Step 4: Outcome Meeting
+Step 4: Outcome Appointment

-The outcome of the assessment will be shared with you and explained.
+The outcome of the assessment process will be shared with you and explained.
 Following this, you will be provided with a report which will include details regarding the assessment including the outcome.

 Assessment Cost